Blasman/mIRC-Twitch-Scripts/README.md

 You will have to reconnect to the Twitch server after installing these scripts.

 ### Download and Install Desired Scripts
-For information on each script, see the [wiki](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki).
-You can also right click the links on the wiki and select "save link as..." and then use `/load -rs scriptname.mrc` just like the previous install instructions.
-Do Not "save link as..." using the links on the main page, as they are links to the GitHub html pages.
+For detailed information about each script, please visit the [WIKI](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki) page.
+You can also right click the links on the [WIKI](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki) (NOT THE MAIN GITHUB PAGE) and select "save link as..." and then use `/load -rs scriptname.mrc` just like the previous install instructions.
+Again, do NOT "save link as..." using the links on the main GitHub page, as they are links to the GitHub html pages!
+Use the  [WIKI](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki)!

 You may install as many of the games scripts as desired, as to prevent spam, most of the games are designed so that if one of them is currently being played by a user in the channel, then another game cannot be started by a user until that current game is completed.